Quality Framework for Community Engagement and Participation

-The Quality Framework is an improvement tool, developed in collaboration with, and for the use of health and social care providers.
-It has been designed to support reflection and self-evaluation, which is an important first stage in any quality improvement journey.
+The Quality Framework is an improvement tool developed in collaboration with, and for the use of, health and social care providers.
+It is designed to support reflection and self-evaluation, which is an important first stage in any quality improvement journey.
 The input so far from engagement practitioners across territorial boards, special boards and health and social care partnerships to the development of these materials has been particularly valuable.

 If you are using the self-evaluation tool please let us know.
 We can provide advice and support with planning and undertaking the self-evaluation.

 We also want to hear how people are using the tool and the impact it has had.

 We can also help facilitate consensus and improvement planning sessions for NHS boards and Integration Authorities.

 We have developed a series of tools and resources that align to the domains in the framework.
 We can support improvement activity at a local level and also at a national level by sharing practice and case studies that are identified through the self-evaluation submissions.

 The Quality Framework is intended to be used for organisational or service level self-evaluation of engagement, not to self-evaluate individual service changes or redesign.
 Our service change team has a quality assurance role in that process.

 "The HIS Framework for Community Engagement and Participation was the perfect tool for us to use as a Participation and Engagement Network.
 It really helped us to identify our future shared outcomes and the steps to take to improve on engagement within East Renfrewshire.

 As a network we used the evaluation tool in smaller group and individual sessions.
 This told us what we do well and how we know this.
 We used this baseline to invite our wider partners to help us develop a fuller action plan and have now set up sub groups to work collaboratively on this.